Fall produce and decorations: 10:00-4:00 M, T, Th, F 9-1 Sat. Closed Wed. & Sunday

 Plants produce minty smelling flowers on upright spikes continuously from spring to first frost.
 The colors and aroma will keep hummingbirds coming to your garden all summer long.
 Sunrise Red (pictured), Sunrise Orange, and Sunrise Yellow are available.

 Delmara Pink Ice Plant has pink, daisy-like flowers covering a spreading mat of succulent blue green foliage.
 Wonderful as a ground cover or wandering through stepping stones.
+Delmara Yellow, Ocean Sunset Orange Glow, and Ocean Sunset Violet will also be on hand this year.

 Red Hot Poker must be grown in full sun.
 Over time they can spread to three feet.
 One of the favorite plants of hummingbirds with its bright glowing torch-like flowers.